Low Ki: Return to TNA (2006–2008)

 At Lockdown, Christopher Daniels's mystery opponent was revealed to be the returning Low Ki, who wrestled under the name of Senshi (Japanese for "warrior" or "soldier").
 Following Lockdown, Senshi was not seen in action for several weeks.
 Instead, he was built up with a series of vignettes hyping his background, training, and desire to dominate the X Division once more, hinting at the possibility of challenging the X Division Champion, the undefeated Samoa Joe.

 Senshi defeated Alex Shelley, Jay Lethal, Petey Williams, Shark Boy, and Sonjay Dutt at Slammiversary to become the number one contender to the X Division Championship.
 Senshi went on to become X Division Champion again on the June 22, 2006, episode of Impact!, defeating Joe and Dutt after he pinned Dutt.
 He remained undefeated for six months, successfully defending the X Division Championship against Kazarian at Victory Road, Jay Lethal and Petey Williams in a three-way match at Hard Justice, and Chris Sabin at No Surrender, before losing the title to Sabin in October at Bound for Glory.

 Senshi later feuded with Austin Starr.
 Their feud would continue until Lockdown in a Six Sides of Steel match, which he won.
 At Slammiversary, he teamed with Rhino to defeat The Latin American Xchange (LAX).
 At Victory Road, Senshi competed in a 10-Man Ultimate X Match, which he lost.
 After the match, however, Triple X was reformed with Daniels, Senshi, and the returning Skipper.
 They won their reunion match on the July 19, 2007, episode of Impact! against Serotonin.

 Triple X faced Lethal and Dutt and The Motor City Machine Guns at Hard Justice in a losing effort.
 Skipper and Senshi also went on to face LAX at Bound for Glory in Ultimate X, ultimately losing.

 At Turning Point, Senshi competed in the Feast or Fired match in which he one of four briefcases.
 On the following episode of Impact, it was revealed that Senshi's case contained a pink slip which meant he was fired.

 In December 2007, it was reported that Senshi had submitted his resignation to TNA and he left the promotion shortly after.

-In 2008, Silvestry helped TNA during the development of its first ever video game by providing both voicing and motion capture for the game's protagonist, Suicide.
+Despite his release from TNA, Silvestry remained in the TNA Impact! video game as Senshi, which was released in September 2008.
+Silvestry had provided the voice and motion capture for the game's fictional protagonist, Suicide.